gitkraken/gitkraken-client-docs/gitkraken-client/faq.md

 That error usually indicates something is stopping GitKraken from opening the repo.
 If you have this project open in another tool, such as an IDE,  try closing that application and then relaunching GitKraken Client.

-If you have CLI installed, try running `git status`.
+If you have git installed, try running `git status` from the terminal.
 If you have pending changes, try stashing or committing those changes or switching branches, and see if that allows you to load the repo in GitKraken Client.

 On Windows machines, it is possible that a file path became [too long](https://support.gitkraken.com/start-here/preferences/#longpaths-windows-only).